Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 a cottage garden with flowers of a limelight hydrangea flopping

-Hello Fellow Readers, Lorraine from Sparta, NJ, writes, “Hi, Mary!
-Hope you’re well.
+Lorraine from Sparta, NJ, wrote, “Hi, Mary!
 I have a Limelight Hydrangea garden dilemma.
 I prune it every spring to about three feet.
-It grows to a total of about six or seven feet tall and wide by August with ginormous blooms.
-But with the heavy rains, the stems cannot support the heavy blooms.
+It grows to about six or seven feet tall and wide by August with ginormous blooms.
+But with the heavy rains, the stems can’t support the heavy blooms.
 They don’t break; instead, they bend over gracefully, but the blooms are very low or near the ground.”

-Lorraine and I became friends during the time she organized the speakers for the Springfest Garden Show.
+Lorraine and I became friends when she organized the speakers for the Springfest Garden Show.
 It was sad when the show retired, but how blessed connections along the garden of life journey continue to grow.

 a pink flowering quick fire hydrangea next to white flowering flopping limelight hydrangea